Walking in Beauty

 A very special book signing by Julie Gilbert Pollard is also scheduled as part of the May show.
 Stop by the gallery on May 12th from 5 – 7 pm to meet Julie and purchase a signed copy of Discover Oil Painting while enjoying refreshments and a gallery of art by local artists.

 Sedona Arts Center is a 501(c)(3) nonprofit organization dedicated to the creative life of Sedona and the cultural diversity of Northern Arizona.
 The Center’s Fine Art Gallery exhibits the work of over 100 local artists, and is open daily from 10 am to 5 pm.
 Other programs for the community encompass arts education and the creative development of the individual, cultural celebrations and community partnerships, annual festivals, and much more.
 For more information about how you can participate in any of the Arts Center’s efforts, call 928-282-3809 (office) 928-282-3865 (gallery) or visit SedonaArtsCenter.org.

-We've teamed up with Sedona 360 Photo to offer you an up-to-date view of our Fine Art Gallery in Uptown Sedona!
-Now when you Google search Sedona Arts Center and use the "see inside" feature - you can see our current exhibit!
+Take a look inside!
+We've teamed up with Google Trusted: Sedona 360 Photo to offer you an up-to-date view of our Fine Art Gallery in Uptown Sedona!
+Now when you search for us on Google, you can see our current exhibit!
 Give it a try!
 Click here to open in a new window.